smeads/portfolio-iro/about.md

 layout: page
 title: About
 permalink: /about/
-feature-img: "img/sample_feature_img_2.png"
+feature-img: "img/banner2.png"
 ---

 Hi!
 I'm Steve and thanks for visiting the About page.

-I'm currently enrolled in an online [Software Engineering](https://www.bloc.io/software-developer-track) program through [Bloc.io](https://www.bloc.io/about).
-I have no prior programming experience, and would not consider myself to be technologically sophisticated one iota.
-However, I'm on a fast track to change that, and I mean fast.
+I'm currently enrolled in an online [Software Engineering](https://www.bloc.io/software-developer-track) program through [Bloc](https://www.bloc.io/about).
+The program focus is computer science and full-stack web development.

+I've developed a strong foundation in backend programming, specifically object oriented programming with Ruby on Rails,  MVC architecture, Test Driven Development, and more.
+I'm currently developing frontend programming skills with frameworks and tools such as, JavaScript, HTML, CSS.
+The later portion of the program will cover computer science principles: data structures, algorithms and complexity analysis, databases and advanced SQL, and framework architecture and design patterns.

-This website is a place for me to showcase my portfolio, current projects, and anything else I want to share with others.
-My hope is it will also provide to be a source of inspiration for anyone interested or currently in related fields.
+This website is a place for me to showcase my progress, current projects, completed projects, and anything else I feel is important to share.
+My hope is that it will also provide to be a source of inspiration for anyone interested or currently in related fields.

-Aside from all that, I'm happily married with a wild and crazy one year old.
-If I'm not sitting in front of a computer trying to figure out some broken code or mind blowing programming concept, I'm usually outside running, surfing, biking, climbing, or chilling with my fam.
+Most importantly, I'm happily married with a wild and crazy one year old.
+If I'm not sitting in front of a computer hacking the planet, or getting my mind blown away by some new programming concept, I'm usually outside running, surfing, biking, climbing, or chilling with my family.

-Hope you enjoy and happy hacking!
+Hope you enjoy!